-Griffiths III is the latest version of the Griffiths Developmental Scale launched in 2016.
+Griffiths III is the latest version of the Griffiths Developmental Scales launched in 2016.
 It replaces the GMDS-ER version.
 Griffiths III is currently available in English, Italian, Portuguese and Swedish with research versions in French and Brazilian.
 Official translations in other languages will become available in due course.
 Griffiths III is published by Hogrefe and its distributors.
 In the UK: email@example.com Tel: (0)1865 797 920

 What is Griffiths III?

 Griffiths III provides an overall measure of a child’s development, as well as an individual profile of strengths and needs across five areas: